-- (1) The competent authority revokes the building permit if: - 1) the building design documentation that served as the basis for the application for the building permit has been amended in a way that significantly changes important specifications of the construction work such as fire safety, energy performance, purpose of use, loads affecting the construction work or other important technical parameters stated in the building permit, or - 2) in applying for the building permit, knowingly false information has been submitted that had a significant impact on the decision on issuing the building permit. - (2) The competent authority may revoke the building permit if: - 1) the holder of the building permit or the owner of the registered immovable requests the corresponding revocation, except where other persons have a legitimate interest in the validity of the building permit, or 2) the construction work or building work does not conform to the building design documentation, the detailed spatial plan, the design specifications, a national or local special spatial plan, or the requirements for construction works or for building work.
+(1) The competent authority revokes the building permit if:

+$\hat{l}$ ) the building design documentation that served as the basis for the application for the building permit has been amended in a way that significantly changes important specifications of the construction work such as fire safety, energy performance, purpose of use, loads affecting the construction work or other important technical parameters stated in the building permit, or

+2) in applying for the building permit, knowingly false information has been filed that had a significant impact on the decision on issuing the building permit.

+(2) The competent authority may revoke the building permit if:

+1) the holder of the building permit or the owner of the registered immovable requests the corresponding revocation, except where other persons have a legitimate interest in the validity of the building permit, or 2) the construction work or building work does not conform to the building design documentation, the detailed spatial plan, the design specifications, a national or local special spatial plan, or the requirements for construction works or for building work.

-Chapter 5 Use and occupancy notice and use and occupancy permit
+Chapter 5 Use and Occupancy Notice and Use and Occupancy Permit

-Division 1 Use and occupancy notice
+Division 1 Use and Occupancy Notice